35percent/11tystarter/src/posts/ayllesbury-planning-decision-quashed.md

 Judgement Para 80 “the parties agree that the OPP requires that Phase 2B has to be built before subsequent phases (i.e. Phase 3 and Phase 4) and that it is built in accordance with the OPP.”

-### Questions that need answering - iii/ what next for rest of the development?
+### Questions that need answering - iii/ what about the rest of the development?

-DPA - delayed (FOI); next Future of the Aylesbury report - delayed (screenshot); will OPP be built out by NHG?
+It also appears that nothing can happen on the remaing phases (Phase 2C, Phase 3 and Phase 4) until Phase 2B is resolved.
+In an illuminating passage of the judgement Southwark and NHG agree that Phase 2C, Phase 3 and Phase 4 can only proceedonce Phase 2B)the rest DPA - delayed (FOI); next Future of the Aylesbury report - delayed (screenshot); will OPP be built out by NHG?

+### Southark and NHG - authors of their own misfortune

+The High Court case has not caused this problem (delay?
+See Cllr Dennis, NHG quotes,  Southwark News) - Southwark Council and NHG have.
+First, by jointly agreeing to put the OPP to one side for Phase 2B, instead of making a detailed application under the terms of the OPP.
+Second, with a planning manouvre that was supposed to guarantee the validity of the OPP, but which fell foul of the law.
+The net result is that we have one valid permission that should have been used to advance Phase 2B, but wasn't, and one, half-born, that Southwark and NHG want to use, but whose vailidity is now in doubt.